alexgrigoras/scenario-generation/README.md

 - Henzel and Sikora (2022) applied gradient boosting to forecast performance indicators that measure promotion efficiency in FMCG retail, providing insights for optimizing marketing strategies [[Gradient Boosting Application in Forecasting of Performance Indicators Values for Measuring the Efficiency of Promotions in FMCG Retail](https://link.springer.com/article/10.1007/s10100-022-00817-7)];
 - Shen et al. (2021) proposed a scalable ML-driven framework to personalize promotional incentives based on customers’ predicted responses, aligning business objectives with user-specific engagement strategies [[A Framework for Massive Scale Personalized Promotion](https://arxiv.org/abs/2101.05491)].

+*TODO: research promotion forecasting articles*

 ## 3. PROPOSED MODEL

+A *transformers-based what-if scenario analysis* (TBWISA) framework is proposed.
+The workflow of the proposed framework contains multiple steps: data collection for gathering the required data from multiple sources and cleaning it, data augmentation for generating synthetic data for incomplete datasets, scenario generation which selects the scenarios that are explored, forecasting for generating future values in the current time series and outcome generation for determining the outcomes for the created scenarios.

 ![TBWISA framework diagram](/images/tbwisa_framework.png)